• Skip to primary navigation

 ingredients to make homemade truffle mac and cheese

-• Shredded sharp cheddar and shredded gouda cheese: I bought the sharp cheddar and gouda pre-shredded to save some time, but you can buy them as a block of cheese and shred yourself.
-Other types of cheeses that work for this recipe are cheddar, Dubliner, Gruyere, or Monterey Jack cheese.
+Shredded sharp cheddar and shredded gouda cheese: I bought the sharp cheddar and gouda pre-shredded to save some time, but you can buy them as a block of cheese and shred them yourself.
+Cheddar, Dubliner, Gruyere, or Monterey Jack cheese are other cheeses for this recipe.

-• White truffle oil: The most important ingredient for white truffle mac and cheese!
-I purchased white truffle oil and my local grocery store.
-You can also find white truffle oil on Amazon.
+White truffle oil: The most important ingredient for white truffle mac and cheese!
+I purchased white truffle oil from my local grocery store.

 white truffle oil in a bottle